michel2323/user-guides/docs/polaris/data-science/julia.md

 $ julia --project -e 'using MPIPreferences; MPIPreferences.use_system_binary(vendor="cray")'
 ```

-The `vendor="cray"` option is important if you intend to use gpu-aware MPI in your applications.
+The `vendor="cray"` option is important if you intend to use gpu-aware MPI in
+your applications.
+This will create a `LocalPreferences.toml` that will override
+the default MPI configuration using Julia provided MPI artifacts.
 Check that the correct MPI library is targeted with Julia.
 ```
 julia --project -e 'using MPI; MPI.versioninfo()'